Rupaskulama Reservoir Archaeological Site – රූපස්කුලම වැව සම්බන්ධ පුරාවිද්යා භූමිය

 “Rupaskulam lake and bund belonging to Rupaskulam village situated in Kanchirankuda Grama Niladhari Division of Thirukkovil Divisional Secretariat in Ampara District in Eastern Province. (latitude 07º 05′ 10” N and longitude 081º 46′ 53” E).”

-Two other locations also has been marked as archaeological reserves close to the Rupaskulama Reservoir.
+Two other locations also have been marked as archaeological reserves close to the Rupaskulama Reservoir.
 One lies on the Rupaskulama Reservoir reservation and the other towards the east of the reservoir.
 They are described in the gazette as follows

 “Site with ruins of buildings in Rupaskulam lake reservation belonging to Rupaskulam village situated in Kanchirankuda Grama Niladhari Division of Thirukkovil Divisional Secretariat in Ampara District in Eastern Province. (latitude 07º 05′ 09” N and longitude 081º 46′ 30” E).”